For the latest version of this document go to the Developer Hub

 You have two options for creating a Pass Template:

-2. Programmatically Create a Pass Template: Use our API endpoints for Pass Template creation and updating:
+Programmatically Create a Pass Template: Use our API endpoints to configure an Apple Pass Identifier and for Pass Template creation and updating:

 Custom Attributes allow you to vary each pass by having the values shown be dynamic for each pass.
 Custom Attributes on a Pass Template have support for attributes from two entities, Pass and User.
 These attributes can be set in the UI or API when creating passes.
 User Attributes are shared between all passes that are assigned to a user.
 Pass Attributes are only used for a specific pass.